worldbank/OvertureLink-Data-Pipeline/README.md

 - `--mode append` - Add data to existing layer without clearing (requires item_id in config)

 ### Clipping
-- `--use-divisions` (default) - Uses Overture Divisions for precise boundaries
+- `--use-divisions` (default) - Uses Overture Divisions for precise boundaries with bbox pre-filtering for optimal performance
-- `--use-bbox` - Takes the bbox without clipping on the admin boundaries.
-This is much faster than clipping along the borders of the country polygon.
+- `--use-bbox` - Fast bbox-only filtering for development and testing

 ### Other parameters
 - `--limit 1000` - Limits the features for testing purposes